 - Updated research interests

-- Copies of all published research papers and abstracts
+- Updated list of publications, papers and abstracts

 - Information on clinical studies